skypointcloud/skypoint-colbert/README.md

 ## what's in the repo
+Core of embedding, database loader, retriever and ranker is at this [folder](webserver/webserver/embedding) that includes
 * Embedding
 * Astra loader
 * Astra vector based retriever
+An [example](webserver/webserver/example.py) of RAG using ColBERT embedding, Astra DB vector store, retriever (including a default ranker).

+### extra
 * A web server for embedding service
+* Dockerfile of the web embedding service
 * Indexing and encoding examples[example] to test on GPU.

 ## Examples